Parapsychology: Pseudoscience

 There is also an issue of non-falsifiability associated with psi.
 On this subject Terence Hines has written:

-Mario Bunge has written that research in parapsychology for over a hundred years has produced no single firm finding and no testable predictions.
-All parapsychologists can do is claim alleged data is anomalous and lying beyond the reach of ordinary science.
+Mario Bunge has written that research in parapsychology for over a hundred years has produced no firm findings or testable predictions.
+All parapsychologists can do is claim alleged data is anomalous and beyond the reach of ordinary science.
 The aim of parapsychologists "is not that of finding laws and systematizing them into theories in order to understand and forecast" but to "buttress ancient spiritualist myths or to serve as a surrogate for lost religions."

 The psychologist David Marks has written that parapsychologists have failed to produce a single repeatable demonstration of the paranormal and described psychical research as a pseudoscience, an "incoherent collection of belief systems steeped in fantasy, illusion and error."
-However, Chris French who is not convinced that parapsychology has demonstrated evidence for psi, has argued that parapsychological experiments still adhere to the scientific method, and should not be completely dismissed as pseudoscience.
+However, Chris French, who is not convinced that parapsychology has demonstrated evidence for psi, has argued that parapsychological experiments still adhere to the scientific method and should not be completely dismissed as pseudoscience.
 "Sceptics like myself will often point out that there's been systematic research in parapsychology for well over a century, and so far the wider scientific community is not convinced."
 French has noted his position is "the minority view among critics of parapsychology".

-Philosopher Bradley Dowden characterized parapsychology as a pseudoscience as parapsychologists have no valid theories to test and no reproducible data from their experiments.
+Philosopher Bradley Dowden characterized parapsychology as a pseudoscience because parapsychologists have no valid theories to test or reproducible data from their experiments.